Find out everything you need to know about living in Harlem

 The cost of living always comes to mind when you think about moving to New York City.
 Harlem is one of the most affordable areas in New York City.
 As of November 2020, the average rent in New York City was $3,039, with the average rent for a one-bedroom apartment being $2,654 and the average rent for a two-bedroom being $3,408.
 However, the median rent in Harlem is much more affordable than these averages.

 The overall average rent in Harlem is $2,160 per month, which is much lower than the citywide average.
 Rent in newly developed East Harlem comes in at an average of $2,716 per month, which is still less than many areas of NYC.
 These rents often inspire young professionals who are thinking about moving to Brooklyn neighborhoods like Williamsburg ($3,479 average monthly rent) to think about living in Harlem instead.

 However, the average rent in the smaller Harlem neighborhoods can vary greatly.
 For example, Morningside Heights has an average monthly rent of $3,290, while Hamilton Heights comes in at an average rent of $2,491.
-Clearly, the question of how affordable Harlem is depends on what neighborhood you’re exploring.
-If you’re on a budget, Common’s apartments in Harlem NY could be perfect for your lifestyle.
+Clearly, the question of how affordable Harlem is depends on what neighborhood you’re exploring, and it’s important to note that some areas, like East Harlem, have a significant concentration of public housing that can affect the local rental market.
+If you’re on a budget, Common’s apartments in Harlem could be perfect for your lifestyle.

 Is it safe to live in Harlem?

 Just like the question of whether it’s affordable to live in Harlem, the answer to this question depends on where you live.
 Harlem residents have seen this area undergo many changes.
 In many cases, abandoned lots have been replaced by new affordable housing buildings and condos.
 These parts of Harlem are emerging as great places to live, especially on the brownstone-lined blocks.